 So, is a baby jumper good or bad for babies?
 Baby jumpers are great for a baby in moderation.
 A baby jumper is not a place to put your baby in for a long period of time.
 The best way to grow your baby’s crawling and walking development is to give them plenty of free time on the floor.

-While using a baby jumper you want to be sure to supervise your baby at all times.
+While using a baby jumper, you want to be sure to supervise your baby at all times.
 It keeps the baby occupied for a good 15-25 minutes and can stimulate their visual and auditory senses.
-It is also great exercise once your baby can bounce all around.
-They get great exercise and mom can rest assured they won’t be getting into anything around the house.
+It is also a great exercise once your baby can bounce all around.
+They get great exercise, and mom can rest assured they won’t be getting into anything around the house.